Systemic Family Therapy

 Sessions in Tallinn, Estonia take place at Koidu 18.

 I also work online.
-However, as communication is often richer when sharing the same physical space, I generally recommend that couples and families attend at least the first session in person whenever possible.
+However, communication is often richer when we share the same physical space, so I generally recommend that couples and families attend at least the first session in person whenever possible.

-For couples and family therapy / counselling, my fee is 90 EUR per hour.
-Payment is possible by bank transfer (invoice) or in cash on-site.
+My fee for couples and family therapy or counselling is EUR 90 per hour.
+Payment is possible by bank transfer based on an invoice, or in cash on site.

 Sessions are available in both Estonian and English.
-Due to my family background, I am also sufficiently fluent in Finnish to use it as a supportive language when needed.
+Due to my family background, I am also sufficiently fluent in Finnish to use it as a supporting language when needed.

 Confidentiality and Professional Ethics

 All matters discussed in therapy are treated as strictly confidential.
-Without prior agreement, I do not disclose any information discussed in therapy or confirm anyone’s participation to third parties.
-Likewise, information obtained in separate sessions is not shared between family members without explicit agreement.
+Without prior agreement, I do not disclose information discussed in therapy or confirm anyone’s participation to third parties.
+Likewise, information shared in separate sessions is not passed on to other family members without explicit agreement.

-As a standard professional practice, aspects of therapeutic work may be discussed within supervision.
-Such discussions are conducted anonymously, with all identifying details removed or altered.
-Confidentiality obligations apply equally within the supervision context.
-Supervision is an essential component of professional therapeutic practice and serves to ensure the quality of care.
+As a standard professional practice, aspects of therapeutic work may be discussed in supervision.
+These discussions are conducted anonymously, with identifying details removed or altered.
+Confidentiality obligations also apply within the supervision context.
+Supervision is an essential part of professional therapeutic practice and helps ensure the quality of care.

-Further details regarding confidentiality and ethical standards are defined by the codes of ethics of the Estonian Association for Family Therapy (EPTÜ) and the European Family Therapy Association (EFTA), which I adhere to as a member of EPTÜ.
+Further details regarding confidentiality and ethical standards are defined by the codes of ethics of the Estonian Association for Family Therapy (EPTÜ) and the European Family Therapy Association (EFTA), which I follow as a member of EPTÜ.

 Frequently Asked Questions

 The duration of therapy depends on the nature of the concern and your goals.
-Every individual, couple, and family is different, as is the pace of change.
-Therapy primarily involves working with emotions and interpretations, which do not always follow a predictable timeline.
+Every individual, couple and family is different, as is the pace of change.
+Therapy involves working with emotions, interpretations, relationships and patterns, which do not always follow a predictable timeline.

 In some situations, a few sessions may be sufficient.
-In others, family or couples therapy may evolve into a longer process, particularly when aiming for deeper and longer lasting change.
+In others, family or couples therapy may develop into a longer process, especially when the aim is deeper and more lasting change.
 Clients always retain the freedom to conclude therapy when they consider it appropriate.

 For couples and family therapy, the initial session may last up to two hours.
 Follow-up sessions typically range between 90 and 120 minutes.
 Individual sessions may be shorter.